Dilantha Malagamuwa: Personal life

+Racing life with Dilantha Malagamuwa ( TV show )

 In 2016, the Dilango Racing Team got their own television show, Racing life with Dilantha Malagamuwa, covering all of their races throughout the year.
 The pilot episode aired on 21 September 2016 on ITN (Independent television network).

 The show consists of 26 episodes which aired at prime time 9:30pm (local time) every Wednesdays.
 The season finale aired on 29 March 2017.
 Due to higher viewership demand and the popularity of the show ITN, officially announced their interest in renewing for the second season of the show.

 The television show revolves around the racing tour of Dilantha Malagamuwa covering all of his races, traveling all around the world following his racing career, past achievements and historical moments in the racing arena with Dilantha narrating the stories.